vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 ## Prerequisites

-Prepare 5 machines for deploying the cluster.
+- Prepare 5 machines for deploying the cluster.
+- Use the NTP service to synchronize time in the cluster.

 ## Manual deployment process